hnb2/dot-files/README.md

 #TODO

- * Get my .zshrc configuration without overwriting the existing one, like aliases, variables exported, ...
  * Take the installation path as a parameter in install.sh
  * Import tmux configuration
  * Install the following VIM plugins: YouCompleteMe, cscope-maps
+ * Add the packages for the linters: pylint, jshint